 At Atlas, we place students at the center of learning by providing relevant, rigorous, and meaningful learning opportunities.
 We believe that elementary students need a balance of structured instruction, particularly within literacy and mathematics, as well as time to explore and learn interdisciplinary concepts through hands-on, real-world experiences.
 At Atlas, we have created a detailed graduate profile.
 We want our students to become creative and critical thinkers, lifelong learners, culturally competent citizens, well-rounded individuals, collaborative team players, and academically exceptional scholars.
-Accomplishing our goals and developing students who are prepared to thrive starts with our curricular choices.
-This is why we have adopted two research-based curriculums: EL Education and Bridges in Mathematics.
+To accomplish this, we have adopted three research-based curriculums: EL Education, CKLA Skills, and Bridges in Mathematics.
 Our core values of kindness, respect, integrity, excellence, and stewardship are woven throughout each of our curricular programs.